barchart/common-js/README.md

 ## Development

-Gulp is used to check "linting" and run unit tests, as follows:
+Gulp is used to check "linting" and to run unit tests.

+    > nvm use 6.10.1
     > npm install
     > gulp lint
     > gulp test